Visiting Maine & Ferry Beach During the COVID-19 Pandemic

 What a gift to sit with friends, new and old, to listen and learn from one another about our experiences of aging!
 Each workshop session will ask questions about a particular aspect of our journey:

 Jackie Shanti will facilitate our conversations.
-She is a long-time Ferry Beacher, a retired RN and recently completed training as an End-of-Life Doula. |
+She is a long-time Ferry Beacher, a retired RN and has a certificate as an End-of-Life Doula.

 SMASH ART MOSAIC with Elizabeth Thomas